SpectoLabs/hoverfly/docs/pages/reference/api/api.rst

 PUT /api/v2/simulation
 """"""""""""""""""""""

-This puts the given simulation into Hoverfly, overwriting any existing simulation data.
+This puts the supplied simulation JSON into Hoverfly, overwriting any existing simulation data.

-Example request body
+Example request body:

 ::